Normalizing Flows for Knockoff-free Controlled Feature Selection: Experiments

+The experimental setting we have described so far is adapted from \citet{sudarshanDeepDirectLikelihood2020}.
+However, we found that the $N=2000$ they used was too few observations for any of the methods to do well in a general non-linear setting.
+Moreover, in many situations where controlled feature selection is deployed, neighboring features will be highly correlated.
+To reflect this, we also increased the base correlation between features within each mixture to create a more challenging example.
+We show results under the original settings of \citet{sudarshanDeepDirectLikelihood2020} in \cref{sec:ddlk_settings}.

-We use the HRT to define the feature statistics, with different predictive models for each response type (``linear'' and ``nonlinear'').
-Specifically, for the linear response, we calculate predictive scores from a LASSO \citep{tibshirani96regression}, and for the nonlinear response, we use a random forest \citep{breiman2001random}.
+For each model, we use 90\% of the data for training to generate null features and the remaining 10\% for calculating the feature statistics.
+To define the feature statistics, we use the holdout randomization test (HRT) described at the end of \cref{sec:background}.
+For the HRT, we employ different predictive models for each response type (``linear'' and ``nonlinear'').
+Specifically, for the linear response, we use the predictive log-likelihood from the LASSO \citep{tibshirani96regression}, and for the nonlinear response, we use the predictive negative mean-squared error from a random forest regressor~\citep{breiman2001random}.

 First, we look at how each procedure models the covariate distribution in \cref{fig:linear_knockoff_distributions}.
 In order to be valid knockoffs, the distribution of two knockoff features needs to be equal to that of the covariates.
 In this challenging example, each of the empirical knockoff methods fails to match the ground truth.
 In particular, DDLK and DeepKnockoffs are over-dispersed, while KnockoffGAN suffers from mode collapse.
-These findings for DeepKnockoffs and KnockoffGAN are similar to those by \citet{sudarshanDeepDirectLikelihood2020}.
+These findings for DeepKnockoffs and KnockoffGAN are similar to those reported by \citet{sudarshanDeepDirectLikelihood2020}.
 Other than MASS, which directly fits a mixture of Gaussians, \FlowSelect is the only method that matches the basic structure of the ground truth.

-\cref{fig:linear_fdr_boxplot} shows that the deep-learning-based knockoff procedures fail to control the FDR for both linear and nonlinear responses.
-One explanation for this lack of FDR control is the inability of these methods to accurately model a knockoff distribution (c.f., \cref{fig:linear_knockoff_distributions}).
+\cref{fig:linear_fdr_boxplot} shows that the empirical knockoff procedures fail to control the FDR for both linear and nonlinear responses.
+One explanation for this lack of FDR control is the inability of the deep-learning-based methods to accurately model a knockoff distribution (c.f., \cref{fig:linear_knockoff_distributions}).
 As a result, the assumptions for the knockoff procedure will not hold, and FDR control is not guaranteed.
-This applies to the HRT as well; \cref{fig:linear_knockoff_distributions} shows that mixture density networks struggle to model the mixture-of-Gaussians structure, leading to the observed lack of FDR control.